Alabama has a number of trails with minimal obstacles. Some are very easy and others are wheelchair accessible. Here are just a few of them.

-Huntsville Botanical Gardens The Garden “boasts a picture perfect aquatic garden, a spectacular wildflower and nature trail and numerous specialty gardens and plant collections.
+The Huntsville Botanical Garden “boasts a picture perfect aquatic garden, a spectacular wildflower and nature trail and numerous specialty gardens and plant collections.
 They have the nation’s largest seasonal butterfly house and eight specialized gardens aimed toward the younger set.”
+Here is their website.

 Back to top

-The Audubon Bird Sanctuary, on Dauphin Island, has “…164 acres of maritime forest, marshes, dunes, a lake, swamp and beach.
+The Audubon Bird Sanctuary on Dauphin Island, has “…164 acres of maritime forest, marshes, dunes, a lake, swamp and beach.
 Multiple walking trails, some handicapped accessible, allow the avid birder miles of habitat for spotting neo-tropical migrants.”
+Here is their website.
 Call Phone: 251–861-3607 for information.

-Camp ASCCA is a camp for the disabled affiliated with Easter Seals.
+Alabama’s Special Camp for Children and Adults is a camp for the disabled affiliated with Easter Seals.
+Website